ktmeaton/plague-phylogeography/narratives/plague-phylogeography_plagueSCDS2020Remote.md

 #### 'Spillover' events, where plague crosses over environmental and species boundaries, has led to human outbreaks all across the globe ([Plowright et al. 2017)](https://www.nature.com/articles/nrmicro.2017.45).

-#### There is not just a single strain of plague responsible for human infections, instead, plague strains from different lineages throughout the evolutionary tree have been linked to epidemics.
+#### There is not just a single strain of plague responsible for human infections.
+Instead, plague strains from many different lineages throughout the evolutionary tree have been linked to epidemics.

 #### However, certain lineages of plague seem to be more 'successful' than others, leading to global pandemics and extensive mortality.